When it comes to building a complete physique, your form matters.

 Unfortunately in gyms all across the world, the bad form plague runs rampant throughout all exercises especially the Romanian Deadlift also known as the RDL.

-There are many videos that can be found online of lifters and trainees performing RDL’s that can only be described as an absolute disaster.
+There are many videos online that display lifters doing the RDL with horrendous form.
+These videos can only be described as an absolute disaster.

 Using poor form in the RDL can lead to a serious lower back injury.
 When your lower back is compromised, everything movement you make in your life will suffer.

-Here are 5 cues (plus bonus cues) that will show you how to do romanian deadlifts.
+Here are 5 cues (plus bonus cues) that will show you how to do the RDL with the proper form.

 Too many times in my career in the iron game I have seen the first rep of an RDL look like a butchering of the back.